 An HR director would work closely with senior stakeholders and would typically report directly into the CEO or COO.

 Securing an HR director job is tough.
 If you apply for one of these roles, you’ll be faced with strong competition from both inside and outside the organisation.

 But there are some common factors that employers look for when hiring.
 Ideally, you will be someone who is currently a senior HR business partner, head of HR or an HR director looking for a change in employer.

 Specific sector experience is generally considered important at this level, particularly in financial and professional services.
 But there is likely to be crossover between closely aligned sectors within commerce (e.g. retail and FMCG, media and advertising, and telecommunications and technology).

 You will need stability and clear career progression on CVs, and be able to demonstrate:

-As HR directors represent the people within their business, great interpersonal and communication skills are a must, as is excellent commercial acumen.
+HR directors represent the people within their business and therefore great interpersonal and communication skills are a must, as is excellent commercial acumen.